Date of Last Revision: January 1, 2020

 For information about how to change your privacy preferences for your photo galleries, please see: http://help.smugmug.com/customer/portal/articles/1229910.

 We collect information you provide directly to us.
 For example, we collect information when you:

-The types of information we may collect include your name, email address, postal address, phone number, fax number, credit card information and other information you choose to provide.
+The types of information we may collect include your name, email address, postal address, phone number, fax number, credit card information, bank transfer information, Social Security number (and other data necessary for tax reporting relating to payments to users), title, gender, and other information you choose to provide.

 You have the option of telling us how you wish to be identified in connection with your photos, galleries, comments and elsewhere using the Services.
 If you choose to use your real name (or include any identifying information as part of your "nickname") that information will be publicly displayed through the Services.
 Therefore, please use caution in determining how you wish to be identified in using the Services.

 When you access or use our Services, we automatically collect information about your use of the Services, including: